Eric-Melb/self-forker/readme.md

 21. Return to the API gateway interface for our API and select the proxy resource
 22. When selected it should say "Method not set up.
 Set up now."
 Click on "Set up now."
 23. Type in the name of the Lambda, I used "selfforker"
-24. In the add permisision dialogue, click "Ok"
+24. In the add permission dialogue, click "Ok"
 25. Click on Actions and select "Deploy API"
 26. Choose a Stage name (such as "live") and a Stage description (such as "live usage")
 27. Click the Deploy button